-But don’t worry, I’m going to give you all the tools and advice you need to succeed.
+But don’t worry, we’re going to give you all the tools and advice you need to succeed.

 Assessment events are referred to by various names, sometimes they’re called “assessment centres”, “assessment days” or “assessment events”.
 The language may differ but the principle is exactly the same: It’s an event to test a group of candidates’ suitability for a given role.

-If you’re reading this then I assume you’ll be attending one soon (or hoping to attend one soon), so let’s look at what to expect in more detail.
+If you’re reading this then we assume you’ll be attending one soon (or hoping to attend one soon), so let’s look at what to expect in more detail.